symposium-dev/academy/md/contributing/maintaining-the-docs.md

   may cover parts not yet implemented — that is the point of the section.
 But mark planned design clearly (a status note, or defer the detail to the Build-Out Roadmap) so nothing reads as built when it isn't.
-- **Ground built claims in the code.** For anything described as existing, tie statements to actual modules/files and keep code-anchor references accurate.
+- **Ground built claims in the code, use anchors not line numbers.** For anything described as existing, tie statements to actual modules/files and keep code-anchor references accurate.
 Planned design is grounded in the design discussion instead, and is labelled as planned.
 - **Every page is in the nav spine.** Add its [`SUMMARY.md`](../SUMMARY.md) entry in the same